Skip to main content

 How we handle moss at Greener

-Every Lawn Health plan includes annual scarification and overseeding as standard.
+The Lawn Care Plan includes annual scarification and overseeding as standard.
 It is not an optional extra.
 That annual renovation is what keeps thatch levels down and the turf thick enough to resist moss naturally.
-Combined with the year-round feeding programme (Spring Bio in spring, a balanced summer feed, and an autumn/winter treatment), the lawn builds its own defence.
+Combined with the seasonal feeding programme through the year, the lawn builds its own defence.

 I am honest about what this approach involves: it is a long-term strategy, not a quick fix.
 If your lawn has had severe moss for several years, the first year of treatment is about recovery.
 By the second year, you start to see the moss pressure drop.
 By the third, most lawns are genuinely moss-resistant without needing heavy annual intervention.